The basic function of a dust collector in the cement industry

 1. Monitoring your dust collector

 To avoid unplanned downtime, it is highly important to strictly monitor the effectivity of the Kiln and the connected dust collector.
 For the main dust collector, you should monitor if you are below your emission limit value.
 A common practice is to define your 24-hour average emission value and look for spiking numbers if it gets above-average value.
 In the figure below you find an example of values linked to the Kiln and its dust collector, and those values are based on a real cement plant company.

 The value of 30 mg/Nm³ illustrates the maximum limit of emissions, that this company is allowed to have as an average within 24 hours.
-Their 24-hour average value of 0,8 mg/Nm³ shows fine control
+Their 24-hour average value of 0,8 mg/Nm³ shows fine control over dust emissions.

 2. Scheduling and lead time